 In response to Mr. Affleck's letter, Mr. Wright told him to go far out of the city and find a site nobody wanted or could build on.
 At the time the Afflecks lived in the City of Pleasant Ridge, one of Detroit's outer most suburbs.
-Mr. Affleck found a hilly area along Woodward Avenue in the city of Bloomfield Hills.
+Mr. Affleck found a hilly area along Woodward Avenue in rural Bloomfield Hills.
 A subdivision had been planned on the site, but the lots did not sell well because of terrain.
 The site consisted of a ravine with an artesian spring at the top.
 Mr. Affleck sent a topographical map to Mr. Wright.

 The Initial plans that Mr. and Mrs. Affleck reviewed were essentially the same as the house that was ultimately constructed.
 In the revisions a balcony was replaced by the loggia porch, the kitchen was redesigned, and the window profiles were changed, among smaller items.

-The interiors of Usonian houses were based on modular grids, usually 2 feet x 4 feet, or 4 feet x 4 feet as in the Affleck house.
+The interior of Usonian houses were based on modular grids, usually 2 feet x 4 feet, or 4 feet x 4 feet as in the Affleck house.
 This grid was the basis for laying out the plan of interior partitions, furniture, rugs and cabinets.
 The living areas consisted of spacious and interconnected rooms, combining spaces such as the entry, the dining room, the living room and the music room.
-Mr. Wright's idea of the modern kitchen ws one that opened directly into the living area.
+Mr. Wright's idea of the modern kitchen was one that opened directly into the living area.
 At the time, no one would have designed a kitchen in full view of the living room, it was meant to be closed off behind a door, preferably at the rear of the house.
-Mr. Wright believed the housewife was the worker of the American home, and he designed his kitchen such that she could cook and watch the children of the house at the same time.
+Mr. Wright believed the housewife was the worker of the American home, and he designed his kitchen such that she could cook and watch the children at the same time.
 Mr. Wright believed that windows should not be 'punched out' of walls, as it gave the feeling of living in a box.
 Instead, the windows took up the entire wall space to enhance the open natural living that Mr. Wright desired.